-- binding death benefit nomination
+- binding nomination

-- non-lapsing binding death benefit nomination
+- non-lapsing nomination

-- non-binding death benefit nomination.
+- non-binding nomination.

 Note: If you hold a Deferred Lifetime Income account or Lifetime Income account, you must opt into the Death and Exit Benefit for your beneficiaries to receive a benefit upon your death.
 All other account types in MyNorth Super and Pension do not need to opt into the feature for a benefit to be paid to beneficiaries.
 Nominated reversionary pensioners on a Deferred Lifetime Income and Lifetime Income account are limited to a legal spouse.